Category Archives: Uncategorized

 Heads nodded.

-“Anyway, to fix the gang problem in the Middle East, everyone the U.N., America, Europe, some Arab countries, even Israel and supposedly the Palestinians have agreed in principle on a so-called framework for peace that calls for a Palestinian state in the West Bank and Gaza.
+“Anyway, to fix the gang problem in the Middle East, everyone — the U.N., America, Europe, some Arab countries, even Israel and supposedly the Palestinians — have agreed in principle on a so-called framework for peace that calls for a Palestinian state in the West Bank and Gaza.
 In my biased opinion, it’s a bad idea.
-But your job as P.R. practitioners isn’t to make the policy, but to make the policy work to get the Israelis and Palestinians to trust each other enough to stop the violence and accept each other’s country.”
+But your job as P.R. practitioners isn’t to make the policy but to make the policy work — to get the Israelis and Palestinians to trust each other enough to stop the violence and accept each other’s country.”

 Needless to say, it was an impossible assignment, but the students’ came up with some intriguing ideas.
 The group working for the Israeli government trying to convince Palestinians to trust them recycled the factory idea, having Israel build a factory that employed Palestinians.
 Gloria, one of the older students, made the presentation, and said increasing the standard of living for Palestinians was the best way to get them interested in something other than revolution.

-In critiquing their proposal, I pointed out that Israelis have already done that that from the beginning, Jews employed Palestinians to build factories, hospitals, schools, roads and sewers that improved the quality of life for everyone, including the Arabs.
+In critiquing their proposal, I pointed out that Israelis have already done that — that from the beginning, Jews employed Palestinians to build factories, hospitals, schools, roads and sewers that improved the quality of life for everyone, including the Arabs.
 But Palestinians resented the Jews taking over and still do today.
 The group modified their proposal to have the Israelis finance a factory run by Palestinians, but I said that would turn the Jews into money lenders, which the Palestinians might also resent.
 So they changed their proposal again, to have Jews and Palestinians both own the company and have them work alongside each other in the board room and on the factory floor.

 “If they’re both so good at business, they should be able to make a go of it,” Gloria concluded.

 The group working for the Israeli government to convince Jews to trust Palestinians suggested a multiethnic cultural festival of art, music, food and dance, like International Day on campus.
-I said Palestinian poster art of martyrs to the cause and protest songs about killing Zionists might not go over so well, but their presenter, Alejandro, said expressing feelings through art was better than using guns and bombs, and that both sides might discover what they have in common through their music and poetry.
+I said Palestinian poster art of martyrs for the cause and protest songs about killing Zionists might not go over so well, but their presenter, Alejandro, said expressing feelings through art was better than using guns and bombs, and that both sides might discover what they have in common through their music and poetry.

 The group working for the Palestinian Authority and trying to convince Palestinians to trust Israelis came up with a modified version of the “cops vs. crooks” softball games that have been tried in some communities, where teams of police and gang members play each other to promote better relations.
 Their suggestion was a soccer match between Israeli security forces and Palestinian teenagers active in the intifada.
 I noted that soccer games can get pretty rowdy, and that any kind of sports competition might remind Israelis of when Palestinians killed their Olympic athletes.
-The group huddled and came back with another idea put Palestinians and Israelis on the same Olympic team.
+The group huddled and came back with another idea — put Palestinians and Israelis on the same Olympic team.

 “Nice work if you can get it,” I said.